PortuguesRicardo/my-old-grimoire/README.md

 MongoDB URI and JWT secret should be set up in /backend/.env

+The project uses common Node.js packages such as express, mongoose, cors, multer, and jsonwebtoken.
+All required dependencies will be installed automatically when you run npm install.

 ## Create a .env file in /backend/ with the following:
 ```
 ini